danh686/cricket-ml-predictor/README.md

 # Cricket ML Predictor

-A personal project exploring machine learning models for predicting pre-match win probabilities in franchise T20 cricket.
+A personal project exploring machine learning models for predicting pre-match win probabilities in domestic T20 cricket.
 Built as part of a self-directed summer initiative to deepen my understanding of sports analytics, machine learning, and data engineering.

 **Note**: This project is intended for educational and experimental purposes only.
 The predictions are not suitable for betting or professional use.